AIRob/mesos-in-action-code-samples/chapter03/README.md

+# Chapter 03
-This directory contains example configuration files to be used with both Mesos and ZooKeeper.
+This directory contains example configuration files from Chapter 03: Setting Up Mesos.
+The configuration files in this directory are meant to be used with both Mesos and ZooKeeper.

 ### mesos-master-env.sh